k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.5.md

 **3) What’s required in non-Dev environments**

 * **K2cloud:** Create a Fabric 8.3.x + PostgreSQL project, attach the correct Git branch, set the initial Globals, create a Space, and deploy.
-* **On-Prem VM:** Provision VMs for Fabric and PostgreSQL, install Fabric 8.3.x + PG (certified with PG v17).
+* **On-Prem VM:** Provision VMs for Fabric and PostgreSQL, install Fabric 8.3.x +  (certified with  v17).
 Then build and deploy **Environments** before deploying the TDM project.
 Offline deployment is supported.

 **4) Initial setup (post-deploy)**